 An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the consolidated financial statements.
 The procedures selected depend on the auditor's judgment, including the assessment of the risks of material misstatement of the consolidated financial statements, whether due to fraud or error.
-In making those risk assessments, the auditor considers internal control relevant to the Group's preparation and fair presentation of the consolidated financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Group's internal control.
+In making those risk assessments, the auditor considers internal control relevant to the Group's preparation and fair presentation of the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Group's internal control.
 An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of accounting estimates made by management, as well as evaluating the overall presentation of the consolidated financial statements.